-Certain experts have been deliberating for a while now whether the dark triad should be converted into the dark tetrad with the addition of sadism, and to further enhance their research, they have carefully formulated a sadism test constituting 9 questions that can detect this trait.
+Certain experts have been deliberating for a while now whether the dark triad should be converted into the dark tetrad with the addition of sadism, and to further enhance their research, they have carefully formulated the 9 questions that detect sadism.

 The dark triad, quite an engaging subject in the field of psychology, consists of three “dark” traits: narcissism (indicating arrogance, pride, and egotism), psychopathy (characterized by a lack of remorse or empathy) and Machiavellianism (deceptive and exploitative behavior).
 Interestingly, psychopathy is considered the worst of the three traits or personality disorders that someone could demonstrate.

 Personally, however, I believe a person who manipulates and deceives other human beings to achieve personal success, a Machiavellian in short, sets the bar extremely low, even psychopaths can’t do worse than that.
 Opinions will obviously vary, depending on what you believe and your life experience.
 There is really no point in deciding which attribute is the most harmful because even though their definitions are completely different in theory, studies have shown that three people, each exhibiting a different trait of the dark triad, will have more than a few similar aspects to their personality.
 Therefore, practically, these traits may not be as far apart as they initially seem to be.